- Customized CV and Resume Assistance

 - LinkedIn Profile Assistance

-- In-Person or Virtual Interview Practice and Techniques
+- In-Person and Virtual Interview Practice and Techniques

 Careers: Academia & Beyond